menu

 Demographics

 The people who call Alfred home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Alfred residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Alfred include English, Irish, French, French Canadian, and Italian.
+Important ancestries of people in Alfred include English, Irish, French, French Canadian, and German.

 The most common language spoken in Alfred is English.
 Other important languages spoken here include Italian and French.